tridimensionaal/Google-apps/README.md

 |Arcade,(4.4, 4.6],Free,Ad supported,In app purchases|163 |
 |Music & Audio,(4.4, 4.6],Free,Ad supported,No in app purchases|153 |

-- **Developers**: The script generate results for various groups.
+- **Developers**: The script generates results for various groups.
 For example, in particular the top 10 developers for free apps in the category `Tools` is the following:

 | Developers | Count |
 |----------|------|